aadl/ezproxy/README.txt

 Configuration
 -------------
-There are two ways this module can be used:
+There are three ways this module can be used:

 1. External script authentication
    In this mode, EZproxy will present the login screen, but the usernames and passwords will be checked